bcgov/data-publication/pages/dps_bcdc_w_admin_ui.md

 + If a user hasn't logged into the new catalogue their **Username** with be all lower case.
 If logged in after will be Title case.

 The following is how to grant users to be Admin or Editors of a CKAN Organization or Group.

+1. Log in
+2. Expand the hamburger menu in the top right corner
+3. Select the first option in the drop-down menu: _Account Settings_.

+You will see your personalized account settings page – Click on the “Admin” tab on the top left-hand side of the menu bar.

 ### Add a member to an organization or group
 1.